Performance-based equity compensation plans reward employees based on the future financial performance of the company. Here’s what you need to know.

-For private companies, the TSR may also consider distributions, preferred dividends, and other equity related items.
-Further, in both public and private companies, the TSR may be based just on results for the company, or could use a relative TSR measure that compares company returns to a peer group, market index, or another benchmark.
+For private companies, the TSR may also consider distributions, preferred dividends, and other equity-related items.
+Further, in both public and private companies, the TSR may be based just on results for the company or could use a relative TSR measure that compares company returns to a peer group, market index, or another benchmark.

-There is no standard design or payout schedule for a TSR plan.
-This provides the flexibility to establish a program to match specific needs of the company.
+There is no standard design or payout schedule for a TSR plan, which provides the flexibility to establish a program to match specific needs of the company.
 One of the attractive features of a TSR plan is the opportunity it offers to have payout ratios on a sliding scale based on a range of results.
 Higher returns and the corresponding greater company value creation can result in larger payout rates.
 Lower returns may have capped or reduced payout rates.
 Against a designated target payout, this provides the ability to leverage the incentive feature in a TSR plan.

 Valuation of TSR awards